WeatherReady is a campaign to help you prepare for and cope with severe weather.

 WeatherReady is run in partnership with Cabinet Office.

-Members of the public visiting the Met Office website for the latest weather forecast are able to access up-to-date expert advice from carefully selected organisations to ensure they can prepare for and respond to the weather, to stay safe and protect their property.
+Members of the public visiting the Met Office website for the latest weather forecast are able to access up-to-date, expert seasonal advice from carefully selected organisations to ensure they can prepare for and respond to the weather, to stay safe and protect their property.

 Get involved with WeatherReady